The Day Nevada Legalised Gambling

 In his first year, Francis relaxed the church's homophobia, saying "Who am I to judge?", and using the word "gay" instead of "homosexual".
 He chose Lampedusa, an island where boatloads of African migrants arrive in the hope of escaping poverty, for his first formal mass outside Rome.

 He has stood up for the environment against market forces; he has abandoned the luxurious Vatican apartments for a second-hand car and a two-room flat; he is using Twitter; and he made Time Magazine's person of the year.
-We're far from fans of the Catholic Church, but we do think Pope Francis is a good thing.
+We're more Humanist than Catholic but Pope Francis seems to be a force for good.
 So, we're toasting Il Papa with a Papa Bear.